-Students enroll in a prescribed program of study, that consists of four credit-bearing courses, each of which meet for a total of 60 hours.
-Courses tentatively selected for fall 2012:
+Students may enroll in a prescribed program of study through the Cuba study center, consisting of four credit-bearing courses, each of which meet for a total of 60 hours.

 In the decades since the success of the 1959 Cuban Revolution, the tiny island has gained a global reputation for its pioneering health system.
 Although Cuba’s GDP is only a fraction of its northern neighbor’s, the island boasts a lower infant mortality rate than the U.S., and has among the highest life expectancies and doctor- patient ratios in the world.
 In recent years, Cuba’s “medial internationalists” – medical workers sent overseas to help shore up other countries’ health systems or combat new disease outbreaks – have also gained widespread acclaim.
 What factors account for the seemingly outsized importance of medicine and public health under the Cuban Revolution?
 What can the study of public health and medicine tell us about broader themes in Cuban history?
 This course is designed to introduce students to the history of public health and medicine in Cuba.
 Taking a long historical approach, this course explores both the development of medicine in colonial and early post-independence Cuba as well as recent innovations in Cuban medical care and pubic health systems.
 Some topics that students will explore include: the relationship between slavery and medicine in colonial Cuba; the nationalist politics of health in republican and revolutionary Cuba; popular medicine and its relationship to biomedical ideas; and Cuba’s controversial yet successful fight against HIV/AIDS.

 Cultural History of Cuba